giocosmiano/haskell-programming/readme.md

 instance (Traversable m) => Traversable (MaybeT m) where traverse :: Applicative fa => (a -> fa b) -> MaybeT m a -> fa (MaybeT m b)
 ```

+### Conclusion to my `Haskell` journey

+ - Finally, after months of reading, more-and-more readings, lots of trial-and-error in `GHCi`, and working through chapter exercises, I can now
+   celebrate completing this massive technical book.
+I don't consider myself reaching the [ivory tower](https://www.youtube.com/watch?v=TkBOozeNtiM)
+   nor [achieved some programming enlightenment](http://www.haskellforall.com/2017/10/advice-for-haskell-beginners.html) but rather this gave me
+   the substantial knowledge to start the next chapter of my `Haskell` journey by working in real-world applications confidently.

 #### Chapter 1 - All You Need is Lambda
  - My background is primarily OOP, and have a very good understanding of FP working in [Scala](https://www.scala-lang.org/) and